Gauravchandola2022/AiCodeX/readme.md

 ```

 This will:
-1. Tokenize the source code
+1. Tokenize the source code.
-2. Parse the tokens into an Abstract Syntax Tree (AST)
+2. Parse the tokens into an Abstract Syntax Tree (AST).
-3. Perform semantic analysis
+3. Perform semantic analysis.
 4. Generate assembly code
 5. Output visualization of the AST structure
 6. Export the AST to JSON for further analysis